Newspaper: Circulation and readership

 While paid readership of print newspapers has been steadily declining in the developed OECD nations, it has been rising in the chief developing nations (Brazil, India, Indonesia, China and South Africa), whose paid daily circulation exceeded those of the developed nations for the first time in 2008.
 In India, The Times of India is the largest-circulation English newspaper, with 3.14 million copies daily.
 According to the 2009 Indian Readership Survey, the Dainik Jagran is the most-read, local-language (Hindi) newspaper, with 55.7 million readers.
 According to Tom Standage of The Economist, India currently has daily newspaper circulation of 110 million copies.

 A common measure of a newspaper's health is market penetration, expressed as a percentage of households that receive a copy of the newspaper against the total number of households in the paper's market area.
 In the 1920s, on a national basis in the U.S., daily newspapers achieved market penetration of 123 percent (meaning the average U.S. household received 1.23 newspapers).
 As other media began to compete with newspapers, and as printing became easier and less expensive giving rise to a greater diversity of publications, market penetration began to decline.
-It wasn't until the early 1970s, however, that market penetration dipped below 100 percent.
+It was not until the early 1970s, however, that market penetration dipped below 100 percent.
 By 2000, it was 53 percent and still falling.
 Many paid-for newspapers offer a variety of subscription plans.
 For example, someone might want only a Sunday paper, or perhaps only Sunday and Saturday, or maybe only a workweek subscription, or perhaps a daily subscription.
 Most newspapers provide some or all of their content on the Internet, either at no cost or for a fee.
 In some cases, free access is available only for a matter of days or weeks, or for a certain number of viewed articles, after which readers must register and provide personal data.
 In other cases, free archives are provided.